MicrosoftDocs/win32/desktop-src/direct3dtools/objecttablecolumnid.md

 ---
-Description: An enum used to indicate properties of data returned from an object table request.
+description: An enum used to indicate properties of data returned from an object table request.
 For more information, see IObjectTableRequest.
 MS-HAID: vspixengine.OBJECTTABLECOLUMNID
 MSHAttr:
 - PreferredSiteName:MSDN